 🌐 Arweave — Strong but newer

 Owner: Nobody.
 Decentralised protocol.
 Cost: ~$4/GB paid once.
-Gives you: Content-addressed permanent location.
-Address IS the fingerprint.
+Gives you: Content-addressed location.
+The address functions as a fingerprint.
 Track record: Founded 2018.
 Used by Internet Archive.

 Honest risk: depends on AR token economy.
 Younger than CERN.